 I have a passion to listen to others share the chapters and stories of their life, to see purpose in all life’s ebbs and flows, and to advocate for holistic healing methodologies.
-Through exceptional empathetic listening, I am able to lead others to find beauty and purpose in their stories, even if the story has chapters someone would prefer to forget or unwrite.
-I am able to hold up a mirror for others who may be struggling with self-doubt to find their self-trust.
+Through exceptional empathetic intuitive listening, I am able to lead others to reframe their experiences and to find beauty and purpose in their stories, even if the story has chapters someone views as ugly and would prefer to forget or unwrite.
+I am able to hold up a mirror for others who may be struggling with self and life doubt to find their trust in themselves and in life.

 If you have read my first book, To the Moon and Back to Me: What I Learned from Four Running Feet, you will learn that I do not see death as goodbye.
 I view two kinds of death; death can be literal and the other figurative.
-Figurative is when a life changing event leads us to a profound sense of loss, and then provides the opportunity for us to transform, much like a caterpillar freeing itself from a cocoon.
-Literal, of course, is the physical loss of someone we hold dear.
-Yet, in that profound grief is also the opportunity to find the gifts leading us to transformation.
+Figurative is when a life changing event leads us to a profound sense of loss, and then provides the opportunity for us to transform, much like a caterpillar freeing itself from a cocoon into a beautiful monarch butterfly.
+Literal, of course, is the physically leaving of Earth.
+Yet, in this loss, too, is the opportunity to give purpose to it happening.

 Now that I have shared a little about me, let me share with you SERVICES I offer.

-If you would like more details on group teaching or individual mentorship, or are interested in a life story, please contact me using the “Contact” link below or by visiting the tab titled “Contact”.
+If you would like more details on an individual written story, group training, or are interested in collaborating on a speaking engagement or writing services to increase awareness for your organization/ cause, please contact me using the “Contact” link below or by visiting the tab titled “Contact”.

 I look forward to our paths intersecting.